 From iconic surf breaks and volcanic hikes to traditional luau feasts and hidden local parks, Waikiki packs an incredible variety of experiences into just a few square miles.

-1. Waikiki Beach
+4. Waikiki Beach

+No visit to Waikiki is complete without spending time at the beach itself.
 Stretching nearly two miles along Kalakaua Avenue, Waikiki Beach is one of the most famous stretches of sand in the world — and for good reason.

 The calm, warm waters make it ideal for swimming, bodyboarding, and learning to surf.